zmaril/d3.js-boilerplate/readme.md

 ### Current TODOS
 * Find more useful datasets to include.
 Zip codes?
 Time zones?
 * Try to scale MathJax down some.
+It's huge.
 Only the SVG components are used, so everything else can fall away.
-* Create a better example for the index.
+* Create a better example for the index graph.

 ## License